Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: Abstract

 \section{Abstract}

 The comparable abundances of dark matter and baryons imply a deep connection between the dark sector and the QCD sector.
 In models of asymmetric dark matter, the number densities of both sectors are ensured to be similar.
 However, a complete solution should also include a mechanism for comparable masses.
-In this letter, we present a solution in which the dark matter mass is generated through the QCD vacuum, ensuring the mass is at the GeV scale.
-The model features $\mathcal{O}(1)$ GeV dark baryons as dark matter, together with dark pions (axion-like particles) and dark photons.
+In this letter, we present a solution based on a strongly coupled chiral dark sector, featuring a light composite fermion as the dark matter.
+Its mass is generated through the misalignment triggered by the QCD vacuum, ensuring the mass to be at the GeV scale.
+The model features $\mathcal{O}(1)$ GeV dark baryon dark matter together with dark pions (axion-like particles).
+Moreover, a composite QCD axion naturally arise in the UV model.